TFC is here to explain the different types of genetic testing

 Our Austin fertility center offers both PGS and PGD to give you the best chance to have a healthy baby.
 Both of these tests take place in the embryology lab, once the embryo has reached the blastocyst development stage during an in vitro fertilization (IVF) cycle.
 However, PGS and PGD are distinct forms of genetic testing that serve two different purposes.

 - PGS is a technique that allows embryologists and geneticists to look at the chromosomes in each embryo.
-This form of screening can determine whether an embryo has too many or too few chromosomes (aneuploidy), or whether part of a chromosome has broken off and reattached on another chromosomes (translocation).
-Examples of these disorders include Down’s syndrome (characterized by the presence of an extra chromosome #21) or Turner’s syndrome (characterized by a missing sex chromosome).
+This form of screening can determine whether an embryo has too many or too few chromosomes (aneuploidy).
+It can also see whether part of a chromosome has broken off and reattached on another chromosomes (translocation).
+Examples of these disorders include Down’s syndrome or Turner’s syndrome.

 - PGD is a form of chromosomal testing that allows embryologists and geneticists to distinguish between embryos that are normal and those which carry a specific inheritable genetic disorder such as cystic fibrosis (CF) or spinal muscular atrophy (SMA).
 Fertility specialists use this information to determine which embryos to transfer into the woman’s uterus.